Emerging adulthood and early adulthood: Terminology

-Exploration of identity

-One of the most important features of emerging adulthood is that this age period allows for exploration in love, work, and worldviews, also known as the volitional years.
-The process of identity formation emerges in adolescence but mostly takes place in emerging adulthood.
+One of the most important features of emerging adulthood is that this age period allows for the exploration in love, work, and worldviews, also known as the volitional years.
+Though the process of identity formation begins in adolescence, most of the formation occurs in emerging adulthood.
 This stage in life allows young individuals to develop characteristics that will help them become self-sufficient, engage in mature committed relationships, and obtain a level of education and training that will set them up for work during the adult years.
-Regarding love, although adolescents in the United States usually begin dating between ages 12 and 14, they usually view this dating as recreational.
+Regarding love, although adolescents in the United States usually begin dating between ages 12 and 14, they usually view dating at this time as recreational.
 It is not until emerging adulthood that identity formation in love becomes more serious.
-Emerging adults are considering their own developing identities as a reference point for a lifetime relationship partner, so they explore romantically and sexually as there is less parental control.
+Emerging adults consider their own developing identities as a reference point for a lifetime relationship partner, so they explore romantically and sexually as there is less parental control.
 While in the United States during adolescence, dating usually occurs in groups and in situations such as parties and dances and some shared sexual experiences.
 In emerging adulthood, relationships last longer and often include more permanent sexual relations as well as cohabitation.